shpoudel/WSU-Restoration/docs/source/using_gridappsd/Developing_Apps.rst

 Creating the application container
 ------------------------------------------

 * From the command line execute the following commands to build the wsu-restoration container.
-Note the dot at end of command
+Note that there is a dot at end of command.

 .. code-block:: bash